ratul-d/AmbedkarGPT-Intern-Task/README.md

 ## **Overview**

-This repository contains a minimal Retrieval-Augmented Generation (RAG) pipeline built using LangChain, Hugging Face embeddings, Chroma vector storage, and an Ollama-hosted LLM.
+This repository contains a fully local Retrieval-Augmented Generation (RAG) pipeline built using LangChain, Sentence-Transformers embeddings, Chroma vector storage, and an Ollama-hosted LLM.
 The system ingests a speech by Dr. B. R. Ambedkar, stores semantic representations locally, and enables a command-line interface for answering questions strictly grounded in the provided document.
+The entire workflow runs offline without relying on any external APIs or cloud services.

 The project demonstrates the full lifecycle of a text-based Q&A system:

 1. **Document ingestion**
 2. **Chunking and preprocessing**
-3. **Embedding generation**
+3. **Embedding generation using a Sentence-Transformers (SBERT) model**
 4. **Vector database storage (Chroma)**
 5. **Retriever configuration**
 6. **LLM-powered RAG query answering**